United Public Workers of America: Post-CIO history and dissolution

 Within months after the expulsion from the CIO, the UPWA began to disintegrate.
-The Veterans' Administration and State Department both withdrew recognition of UPWA locals immediately."Office Union Loses Again," New York Times, February 21, 1950.
+The Veterans' Administration and State Department both withdrew recognition of UPWA locals immediately.
 Secretary of State Dean Acheson threatened to fire anyone in his department who retained membership in UPWA.
 Mayor of New York City William O'Dwyer refused to recognize any of the union's locals in New York City, and the city formally refused to bargain with the union in October 1951.
-Nine days after UPWA's expulsion, the CIO announced that the GCEOC would immediately begin raiding UPWA locals and organizing new members on the state and local level.Zieger, The CIO, 1935-1955, 1995, p.
-290. The GCEOC's new member organizing failed conspicuously, but the AFL and CIO both heavily raided the UPWA's locals.The Supreme Court of the United States: Hearings and Reports on Successful and Unsuccessful Nominations of Supreme Court Justices by the Senate Judiciary Committee, 1916-1972, 1975, p.
-51; Goldberg, AFL-CIO, Labor United, 1956, p.
-184. By May 1950, the union had shed 22,000 members.
+Nine days after UPWA's expulsion, the CIO announced that the GCEOC would immediately begin raiding UPWA locals and organizing new members on the state and local level.
+The GCEOC's new member organizing failed conspicuously, but the AFL and CIO both heavily raided the UPWA's locals.
+By May 1950, the union had shed 22,000 members.
 The UPWA executive board sponsored a union-wide vote of confidence in Flaxer in May 1950, who easily secured a large majority.
 The UPWA considered forming a new national labor federation with the other expelled CIO unions in November 1950, but this effort never coalesced.
 The CIO announced the formation of a national teachers' union in September 1952 to compete with the UPWA in that jurisdiction. causing the Teachers Guild (one of UPWA's largest and most active locals) to disaffiliate and become independent in February 1953.

 Flaxer personally faced additional legal trouble.
 Testifying before a one-man subcommittee of the House Un-American Activities Committee in 1952, he refused to turn over the union's membership lists to Congress.
 He was cited for contempt of Congress in March 1952, and formally indicted four months later.
 A court overturned the indictment in November 1952, and was re-indicted three days later.
-He was convicted in March 1953 and ordered to serve two months in jail and pay a $1,000 fine."Ex-Union Head Loses 2d Contempt Appeal," Associated Press, April 4, 1957.
-He appealed his conviction, but the appeal was denied."Contempt Appeal Lost," New York Times, June 22, 1956.
+He was convicted in March 1953 and ordered to serve two months in jail and pay a $1,000 fine.
+He appealed his conviction, but the appeal was denied.

 The UPWA was dissolved in February 1953.
 In 1955, the AFL and CIO merged to form the AFL–CIO.
 The policy of the new union was to promote the merger of AFL and CIO counterpart unions.
 Subsequently, the GCEOC (with 30,000 members) merged with AFSCME in 1956.
 A few former UPWA social worker in New York City left AFSCME and formed the Social Service Employees Union in 1961.
 SSEU joined AFSCME in 1969.